w3f/Grants-Program/applications/PoCS.md

 ## Future Plans

 Once completed with this grant milestones,
-- Further research and moving towards testnet launch as a sister chain to Polkadot.
+- Further research on democracy and validator penalty conditions
+- Moving towards testnet launch as a sister chain to Polkadot.
 Since it is first of its kind we will be actively discussing our future plans and research directions with the community.
 - We will be focussing more on making PoCS pallets interoperable with current popular Substrate pallets.

 ## Referral Program :moneybag: